mattmili/currency-exchange-server/README.md

  for an Airtable account.
 Once you have an account:

 1) Create an airtable with this schema:
-Columns: Name, FXRate, Our Buy Margin, We Buy, Our Sell Margin, We Sell
+Columns: 'Name', 'FXRate', 'Our Buy Margin', 'We Buy', 'Our Sell Margin', 'We Sell'

 2) Add your currencies under the 'Name' Column.